charlesthomas/resume/resume.md

   - Capable of running 800 production-readiness tests in 40 seconds
 - Designed and developed tool for syncing template changes to repositories using the template

-### Information Systems Engineer - Datastax - Aug 2020 to Oct 2020
+### Information Systems Engineer - Datastax - Feb 2020 to Oct 2020

 **Responsibilities**